Christopher-Scoren/notes/CommandLine.md

 >`$ cat deserts.txt > forests.txt`
 >Here the standard output of cat deserts.txt is redirected to forests.txt.
 >> `>` overwrites all original content in forests.txt.
 When you view the output data by using cat on forests.txt, you will see only the contents of deserts.txt.

+`>>` -  takes the standard output of the command on the left and appends (adds) it to the file on the right.
+>`$ cat deserts.txt >> forests.txt`
+>Here, the output data of forests.txt will contain the original contents of forests.txt with the content of deserts.txt appended to it.

+`<` - takes the standard input from the file on the right and inputs it into the program on the left.
+>`$ cat < deserts.txt`
+>Here, deserts.txt is the standard input for the cat command.
+The standard output appears in the terminal.

+`|` - takes the standard output of the command on the left, and pipes it as standard input to the command on the right.
+You can think of this as “command to command” redirection.
+>`$ cat volcanoes.txt | wc `
+>cat volcanoes.txt becomes the standard input of wc. in turn, the wc command outputs the number of lines, words, and characters in volcanoes.txt, respectively.

+>`$ cat volcanoes.txt | wc | cat > islands.txt`
+>Multiple |s can be chained together.
+Here the standard output of cat volcanoes.txt is “piped” to the wc command.
+The standard output of wc is then “piped” to cat.
+Finally, the standard output of cat is redirected to islands.txt.

+`sort` -  takes the standard input and orders it alphabetically for the standard output (it doesn’t change the file itself).
+>`$ sort continents.txt`

+>`$ cat glaciers.txt | sort > sorted-glaciers.txt `
+>Here, the command takes the standard output from cat glaciers.txt and “pipes” it to sort.
+The standard output of sort is redirected to a new file named sorted-glaciers.txt.

+`uniq` -  It filters out adjacent, duplicate lines in a file.
+>`$ uniq deserts.txt `
+>Here uniq deserts.txt filters out duplicates of "Sahara Desert", because its duplicate directly follows the previous instance.
+The “Kalahari Desert” duplicates are not adjacent, and thus remain.

+`grep` - stands for “global regular expression print.”
+It searches files for lines that match a pattern and then returns the results.
+It is also case sensitive.
+>`$ grep America continents.txt `
+>grep searched for anything that matched “America” in continents.txt.

+* `grep -i` enables the command to be case insensitive.
+>`$ grep -i America continents.txt` - grep searched for capital or lowercase strings that match “America” in continents.txt.

 ## Configuring the Environment